 Analyze Your Ball Flight and Misses

 Sometimes your shot pattern gives you clues.
 Are you constantly fighting a quick, snapping hook?
 If an instructor has confirmed your swing path and alignment are good, it could be that your hands are just a little too active through the ball.
 In this case, trying a 7-iron with two extra wraps of tape could be a valuable experiment.
-If the hook straightens an out or becomes a gentle draw, you may have found a solution for your whole sentance.
+If the hook straightens out or becomes a gentle draw, you may have found a solution for your whole set.

 Comfort and Confidence Are King

 Ultimately, this might be the most important factor.
-How does the club *feel* in your hands?
+How does the club feel in your hands?
 If you pick up a club with a standard grip and it just feels pencil-thin and makes you want to clench it, it’s probably too small for you.
-Discomfort leads to tension, and tension is the enemy of a good golf an swing.
+Discomfort leads to tension, and tension is the enemy of a good golf swing.
 You should feel like you can hold the club securely without any unnecessary strain.
-Don't be an afraid to go to a golf shop and feel different grip sizes - trust your instincts about what feels the most natural and comfortable.
+Don't be afraid to go to a golf shop and feel different grip sizes - trust your instincts about what feels the most natural and comfortable.

 Step-by-Step DIY Guide to Adding Wraps

-If you're feeling handy, you can adjust your grip wraps an yourself.
-However, if you're uncomfortable with an the process, your local golf shop or club fitter can do this for you quickly and professionally.
+If you're feeling handy, you can adjust your grip wraps yourself.
+However, if you're uncomfortable with the process, your local golf shop or club fitter can do this for you quickly and professionally.

 Tools You'll Need: